KhronosGroup/Vulkan-Tools/icd/README.md

 The intial mock driver features just the null driver capability.
 This allows all of the validation tests to be run on a fixed device configuration that is hard-coded into the ICD.

-### Device Configuration
-Device configuration can be added by running the DevSim layer below the validation layers, but above the mock driver.
-The current plan is that if device customization beyond DevSim's capabilities are required for validation layer testing then the DevSim layer will be enhanced with the required features.
-The mock layer itself is just planned to have some hard-coded device settings that will enable it to run all of the validation tests.

 ### Entrypoint Tracking & Verification
 Entrypoint tracking and verification will be added to the mock layer as a later feature.
 The idea is that all expected Vulkan function calls and their parameters can be stored in the ICD and then a separate call can be made to verify that